Incarceration in the United States: Incarcerated population

 As of 2023, 59% of incarcerated people are in state prisons; 12% are in federal prisons; and 29% are in local jails.
 Of the total state and federal prison population, 8% or 96,370 people are incarcerated in private prisons.
 An additional 2.9 million people are on probation, and over 800,000 people are on parole.
 At year-end 2021, 1,000,000 people were incarcerated in state prisons; 157,000 people were incarcerated in federal prisons; and 636,000 people were incarcerated in local jails.

 Approximately 1.8 million people are incarcerated in state or federal prisons or local jails.
 There are over 1 million people who are incarcerated in state prisons.
 There are 656,000 people incarcerated for violent offenses, 142,000 for property offenses, 132,000 for drug offenses, and 110,000 for public order offenses.
-The percentage breakdown of people in state prisons by offense-type is as follows: 63% of people are incarcerated for violent offenses, 13% for property offenses, 13% for drug offenses, and 11% for public order offenses.
+The percentage breakdown of people in state prisons by offense type is as follows: 63% of people are incarcerated for violent offenses, 13% for property offenses, 13% for drug offenses, and 11% for public order offenses.

 The federal prison population is approximately 209,000.
 148,000 of these people are incarcerated by the Federal Bureau of Prisons.
 Of these people, there are 69,000 people incarcerated for drug offenses, 61,000 for public order offenses, 11,000 for violent offenses, and 6,000 for property offenses.
 The percentage breakdown of people incarcerated by offense-type is as follows: 47% of people are incarcerated for drug offenses, 42% for public order offenses, 7% for violent offenses, and 4% for property offenses.
-A further 60,000 people are incarcerated by the U.S. Marshals Service.
+The U.S. Marshals Service incarcerates a further 60,000 people.
 Of these people, there are 21,000 incarcerated for drug offenses, 14,000 for immigration offenses, 9,000 for weapons offenses, and 7,000 for violent offenses.

 Finally, 619,000 people are incarcerated in local jails.
-Jail incarceration accounts for a third of all incarceration.
+Jail incarceration accounts for a third of all incarcerations.
 Over 80% of people incarcerated in local jails have not yet been convicted.

 The First Step Act was adopted in 2018 in an effort to shrink the incarcerated population in the Federal Bureau of Prisons system.
 In 2025, BOP Director William Marshall announced a renewed emphasis on the execution of those promises, including shrinking the population of non-violent offenders in the federal system.